 There are a few tools that will make your recovery time much easier, especially when it comes to cooking and bathing.
 If you live alone, the cooking tools will be especially helpful.

 - *Front closing bra $15-40 – clipping in the back again takes a while… ladies will want a couple of these link

 - *Cleansing cloths $11 – these will help keep lady parts clean, since bathing every day is difficult link

 - *Long handled bathing brush $8 – definitely invest in one of these! link

 - *One-handed knife/cutting utensil $15 – I found this especially useful cutting bell peppers for eggs and other veggies one-handed link

 - *Mesh sling $12 – you can find this at walgreens or cvs and I just used it after the first week so I could wear a sling in the bathtub but not worry about it getting wet.
 Before I got this I was just trying not to get my ultrasling wet, using pillows in the tub to prop my arm up, but I hated the sensory weirdness when the sling got wet.
 Bonus – it’s good for your skin to get damp because the dead skin will collect faster than you think. link

 - *Dycem jar opener $12 – everyone should have one of these, injured or not!
 This makes opening every jar soo much easier.
 The dycem material is magic! link

 - Dycem non-slip material roll $39 – definitely a pricier item, but if you plan to cook alone this is essential.
 You can set bowls, plates, cups, etc on the mat and they won’t move link

-- Button hook $9 – I did not end up using mine, but if you have to go to work, or plan to wear button downs, it will help link or DIY here (these work almost as good as the real ones – and you probably already have the materials- spoon, paperclip, & tape).
+- Button hook $9 – I did not end up using mine, but if you have to go to work, or plan to wear button downs, it will help link or DIY here (these work almost as well as the real ones – and you probably already have the materials- spoon, paperclip, & tape).